You have probably heard the terms ‘prebiotics’ and ‘probiotics’ thrown around but what actually are they and what is the difference between the two?

 What are some foods that rich in prebiotics and probiotics?

-• Probiotic-rich foods include yoghurt, kefir, miso sauerkraut and other fermented vegetables.
+• Probiotic-rich foods include yoghurt, kefir, kombucha, miso sauerkraut and other fermented vegetables.

-• Prebiotic-rich foods include bananas, soy beans, Jerusalem artichokes, legumes, tomatoes, and green vegetables.
+• Prebiotic-rich foods are typically high in fibre and some examples include bananas, soybeans, Jerusalem artichokes, oats, berries, garlic, onion, legumes, tomatoes, and green vegetables.

 Take home message

 Keeping our gut bacteria happy and healthy is important for many aspects of health and wellbeing.
 To do this, we need to include plenty of prebiotic and probiotic foods, as these will help promote an ideal balance between good and bad gut bacteria.
-So next time you are walking down the supermarket aisle, consider adding some more prebiotic and probiotic foods to your shopping trolley.
-We can assure you, your gut will thank you for it.
+So next time you are walking down the supermarket aisle, consider adding some more prebiotic and probiotic-rich foods to your shopping trolley.
+Your gut will thank you for it.

 Cassandra completed her Bachelor of Human Nutrition in 2015 at La Trobe University.
 Upon completion, Cassandra undertook her Honours year at La Trobe University the following year and ended the year with First Class Honours.
 Cassandra had the opportunity to work on the AusMed Heart Trial, which aims to prevent 12-month cardiac re-event rate using a Mediterranean diet intervention in a multi-ethnic cohort.
 Her Honours research focussed on the Effect of Mediterranean Diet on Visceral Fat in Australian Patients Post-Cardiac Event.
 Since cessation of her Honours year, Cassandra has been accepted into the Masters of Dietetic Practice at La Trobe University in 2017, which will allow her to fulfil her goal of becoming a clinical dietitian.
 At present, Cassandra is in the final stages of preparing to submit her systematic review for publication.